2020 Democratic Primary Polls: Once Buried At The Bottom, Pete Buttigieg Surges To Striking Distance Iowa

 While Buttigieg has been polling at low levels so far — the position where candidates normally drop out before primaries even begin — some political experts believe that Buttigieg has a chance of making a run similar to Barack Obama in 2008, coming from far behind early in the primary.

-“There are definitely some folks who are talking about him,” Jaime Harrison, a former South Carolina Democratic Party chairman and Senate candidate who ran against Buttigieg for Democratic National Committee, told NBC News.
+“There are definitely some folks who are talking about him,” Jaime Harrison, a former South Carolina Democratic Party chairman and Senate candidate, who ran against Buttigieg for Democratic National Committee, told NBC News.
 “He’s an extremely gifted politician and he’s very genuine.
 I think what everybody else is seeing is what I saw when we were head to head….I would not dismiss Pete at all.”

 NEW POLL: @PeteButtigieg surges to third place among Dem candidates https://t.co/fWzGZoRndv pic.twitter.com/VO43kRiQGw